 Often it is useful to extract information about a string field by probing it with a test state.
 Interesting things can happen if the test state is sliver-like.
 Given a Fock space state $|\phi\rangle$, we can consider a sliver-like test state

 This is a strip of worldsheet of width $1/\eps$ containing a vertex operator in the middle creating the state $|\phi\rangle$.
-If we probe a string field $X$ with a test state of this form, in a broad set of circumstances we get a quantity that can be expanded as a power series in $\eps$:
+If we probe a string field $X$ with a test state of this form, it may happen that the result can be expanded as a power series in $\eps$: